sayederfanarefin/csim/project 3/readme.txt

 x1 > 0.8 -> cold data item
 x1 <= 0.8 -> hot data item

-if hot data then, y1= uniform (1, 50), y1 is the item that needs to be updated.
+if hot data then, y1= uniform (1, 50), y1 is the item that needs to be queried.

 cached data should have a timestamp for lastupdate time stamp.